seanbaxter/DirectXShaderCompiler/docs/ProgrammersManual.rst

 If you do need to introduce a type hierarchy, we prefer to use explicitly closed type hierarchies with manual tagged dispatch and/or RTTI rather than the open inheritance model and virtual dispatch that is more common in C++ code.
-This is because LLVM rarely encourages library consumers to extend its core types, and leverages the closed and tag-dispatched nature of its hierarchies to generate significantly more efficient code.
+This is because LLVM37 rarely encourages library consumers to extend its core types, and leverages the closed and tag-dispatched nature of its hierarchies to generate significantly more efficient code.
 We have also found that a large amount of our usage of type hierarchies fits better with tag-based pattern matching rather than dynamic dispatch across a common interface.
-Within LLVM we have built custom helpers to facilitate this design.
+Within LLVM37 we have built custom helpers to facilitate this design.
 See this document's section on :ref:`isa and dyn_cast <isa>` and our :doc:`detailed document
-<HowToSetUpLLVMStyleRTTI>` which describes how you can implement this
+<HowToSetUpLLVM37StyleRTTI>` which describes how you can implement this
-pattern for use with the LLVM helpers.
+pattern for use with the LLVM37 helpers.

 .. _abi_breaking_checks:

 ABI Breaking Checks
 -------------------

-Checks and asserts that alter the LLVM C++ ABI are predicated on the preprocessor symbol `LLVM_ENABLE_ABI_BREAKING_CHECKS` -- LLVM libraries built with `LLVM_ENABLE_ABI_BREAKING_CHECKS` are not ABI compatible LLVM libraries built without it defined.
-By default, turning on assertions also turns on `LLVM_ENABLE_ABI_BREAKING_CHECKS` so a default +Asserts build is not ABI compatible with a default -Asserts build.
-Clients that want ABI compatibility between +Asserts and -Asserts builds should use the CMake or autoconf build systems to set `LLVM_ENABLE_ABI_BREAKING_CHECKS` independently of `LLVM_ENABLE_ASSERTIONS`.
+Checks and asserts that alter the LLVM37 C++ ABI are predicated on the preprocessor symbol `LLVM37_ENABLE_ABI_BREAKING_CHECKS` -- LLVM37 libraries built with `LLVM37_ENABLE_ABI_BREAKING_CHECKS` are not ABI compatible LLVM37 libraries built without it defined.
+By default, turning on assertions also turns on `LLVM37_ENABLE_ABI_BREAKING_CHECKS` so a default +Asserts build is not ABI compatible with a default -Asserts build.
+Clients that want ABI compatibility between +Asserts and -Asserts builds should use the CMake or autoconf build systems to set `LLVM37_ENABLE_ABI_BREAKING_CHECKS` independently of `LLVM37_ENABLE_ASSERTIONS`.

 .. _coreclasses:

-The Core LLVM Class Hierarchy Reference
+The Core LLVM37 Class Hierarchy Reference
 =======================================

-``#include "llvm/IR/Type.h"``
+``#include "llvm37/IR/Type.h"``

-header source: `Type.h <http://llvm.org/doxygen/Type_8h-source.html>`_
+header source: `Type.h <http://llvm37.org/doxygen/Type_8h-source.html>`_

-doxygen info: `Type Clases <http://llvm.org/doxygen/classllvm_1_1Type.html>`_
+doxygen info: `Type Clases <http://llvm37.org/doxygen/classllvm37_1_1Type.html>`_

-The Core LLVM classes are the primary means of representing the program being inspected or transformed.
-The core LLVM classes are defined in header files in the ``include/llvm/IR`` directory, and implemented in the ``lib/IR`` directory.
-It's worth noting that, for historical reasons, this library is called ``libLLVMCore.so``, not ``libLLVMIR.so`` as you might expect.
+The Core LLVM37 classes are the primary means of representing the program being inspected or transformed.
+The core LLVM37 classes are defined in header files in the ``include/llvm37/IR`` directory, and implemented in the ``lib/IR`` directory.
+It's worth noting that, for historical reasons, this library is called ``libLLVM37Core.so``, not ``libLLVM37IR.so`` as you might expect.

 .. _Type: